 The Saatva Classic gives you 180 nights to decide whether or not you want to keep it.
 It's not the shortest trial period (many companies, including Purple, offer 100 nights) but it is more typical for a mattress in this price range to give you a full year to make sure you love it.

 There's also a $99 fee if you do decide to return it, to cover our cost of labor and gas, which is quite unusual.
 On the plus side, if you're worried about waste, you can be reassured: Saatva donates returned mattresses to veterans' shelters or offers them to employees and associates.

+Now to the most important question in our Saatva Classic mattress review, should I buy one?
+I say yes.
 Whether you're getting an 11.5-inch version or a thicker 14.5-inch one, whether it's the Plush Soft or the Luxury Firm you desire, the Saatva Classic is definitely a worthy (and dreamy) contender.
 It's not perfect – there's some noticeable motion transfer, and depending on your body weight, you might need to break it in – but overall I was still hugely impressed by this mattress.